amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 ## Cute food picture, but what is it?

-At the heart of the "programming with functions" lies the well known technique of wrapping a function in another function.
+At the heart of the "programming with functions" (not functional programming but having functions as a first citizen of the language) lies the well known technique of wrapping a function in another function.
 That means using a function that takes a function as a parameter and returns a new function that behaves like the old one but with added functionality.

 That's a mouthful!
 Let us see it in action: